DecimalMan/dkp-build/README.md

 - Fast multi-device rebuilds, thanks to multiple out-of-tree build directories
 - Top-level make jobserver for efficient parallel building
-- Automatic generation of install & uninstall zips, with automatic handling of xbin and initscripts
+- Automatic generation of install zips, with automatic handling of xbin and initscripts
 - Install zip automatically builds boot.img using new zImage and existing ramdisk
 - Automatic flashing to an attached device
 - Automatic versioning of builds